acrylic-origami/HHReactor/README.md

 With careful use of `ConditionWaitHandle`s, HHReactor's `Producer` is able to parallelize, expand and reduce streams, and so brings the rich suite of InteractiveX operators to Hack's async iterators. `Producer` is also designed to be minimally-intrusive: it fits the `AsyncIterator` signature down to a `+T` (emphasis on the covariance), it matches the behavior of the underlying iterators and it is almost stateless if no operators or cloning are applied.

+### <span style="color:#F00">\*</span> Compatibility with HHVM >3.23

+The maintainers of Hack have moved to [remove destructors from strict Hack entirely in coming releases](https://hhvm.com/blog/2017/11/17/hhvm-3-23.html) sometime in HHVM >3.23.
+HHReactor relies on eager refcounting and defines a custom destructor on BaseProducer for timing to work properly.
+Without a guarantee that the destructor will be called _at all_, Producer is bound to leak when it's paused, which is a critical, if not application-breaking bug.

+Hence, **I do not recommend running the current version (~1.0) of HHReactor on HHVM >3.23**.
+This will be a tough patch if it is even worth it, and the solution will probably involve manual disposal, which is much dirtier than the automatic disposal in place for HHVM <3.23.

 ### HHReactor: what's in the box

 - **`BaseProducer`**: manages cloning and accounting on running clones